ossec/ossec-docs/docs/syntax/head_ossec_config.rootcheck.rst

         </rootcheck>
     </ossec_config>

-xml except to the Location if part of agent.conf
+XML excerpt to the Location if part of agent.conf

 .. code-block:: xml